odpi/egeria/open-metadata-implementation/admin-services/docs/user/omag-server-platform-logging.md

 ## Application level logging categories

-As described in the Spring documentation, you can control technical log levels for specific category/logger using system or application properties:
+As described in the Spring documentation, you can control log levels for specific category logger using system or application properties:

 ```properties
 logging.level.root=ERROR